matloff/TidyverseSkeptic/README.md

 ### Making learning harder, not easier

-On the contrary, I believe quite the opposite is the case, i.e. using the Tidyverse makes things more difficult for learners without prior programming background.
+On the contrary, I believe quite the opposite is the case, i.e. using the Tidyverse makes things *more* difficult for learners without prior programming background.

-As noted, the students are being asked to learn a much larger volume of material, which is clearly bad pedagogy.
+Tidyverse students are being asked to learn a much larger volume of material, which is clearly bad pedagogy.
 See ["The Tidyverse Curse"](https://www.r-bloggers.com/the-tidyverse-curse), in which the author says *inter alia* that he uses "only" 60 Tidyverse functions --